-(ii) and (iii).
+In Line 11, column-partition is the COLUMN-PARTITION algorithm in [9] extended to handle Conditions (ii) and (iii).
 In a nutshell, assuming that R and r form a C1P matrix, column_partition(R, r) reorganizes the columns of R and r in partitions such that a C1P matrix can be trivially generated from the partitions.
 Due to space constraints, we opt to present COLUMN-PARTITION as a black box.

 Finally, we recursively call heuristic_clp to process the remaining rows, until the whole matrix is transformed into a ClP matrix (Line 12).
-A subtle note is that the ClP submatrix R constructed from each call of heuristic_clp is often not mergable to each other.
-Otherwise, these submatrices may be returned in a single call of heuristic_clp.
+A subtle note is that the ClP submatrix R constructed from each heuristic_clp call is often not mergable to each other.
+Otherwise, these submatrices may be returned in a single call.
 Hence, we append (denote as \oplus) the submatrix, returned from recursive calls, to R.